 The Knight-Mozilla Fellowships: Program Details

 The Knight-Mozilla Fellowships present a unique opportunity for people who love to code and who want to influence the future of journalism on the web.
-Our 2016 fellows are preparing to begin their work with our fellowship partner organizations, and the application for the 2017 cohort of fellows will open in mid-2016.
+Our 2016 fellows are working in six newsrooms in the U.S. and Germany.
+We'll post details about the 2017 fellowship application when they are available.

 We’ve structured this program and its financial supports to be responsive to the needs of fellows in a variety of circumstances.
 The fellowship gives you the time and support you need to immerse yourself in the journalism-code community and work on some great projects.